srudic/DD-JUNIOR-Dev-React/README.md

 The application should have the following functionalities:

-- Display teams (logo and team name).
+- Display teams (logo and team name) 🏟️
-- Current score.
+- Current score ⚽
-- Date.
+- Date 📅
-- Controls to adjust the score.
+- Controls to adjust the score 🎮

 Additional functionalities:

-- Minute counter (real-time or with control buttons).
+- Minute counter (real-time or with control buttons) ⏱️
-- Display of score changes (1:0 - 6' min; 1:1 - 32' min; ...).
+- Display of score changes (1:0 - 6' min; 1:1 - 32' min; ...) 🔄
-- Framework for tracking statistics (shots, fouls, cards) with buttons to change values.
+- Framework for tracking statistics (shots, fouls, cards) with buttons to change values 📊
-- Button to reset all values.
+- Button to reset all values 🔁

 <a id="item-three"></a>